-NDSCS provides immediate crisis intervention and advocacy services to individuals who have been impacted by rape or sexual assault as well as proactive sexual assault prevention education programming for the NDSCS community.
+NDSCS provides immediate crisis intervention and advocacy services to individuals who have been impacted by any form of sexual misconduct or relationship violence, as well as proactive sexual assault prevention education programming for the NDSCS community.
 Services available include: a 24-hour hotline; advocacy and counseling.
-The NDSCS Personal Counselor also offers follow-up counseling services to NDSCS students.
+NDSCS Counseling Services offers follow-up counseling services to NDSCS students.